Print

 Symptoms

 The symptoms of COPD are breathlessness and chronic cough, with or without phlegm.
-Fatigue, anorexia and weight loss can also occur over time.
-A key characteristic of the condition is periods of worsening symptoms, known as exacerbations.
-This can be triggered by infections or exposure to high amounts of air pollution.
-Symptoms of COPD get worse over time and exacerbations can speed up this decline.
+Fatigue, loss of appetite and weight loss can also occur over time.
+Sometimes there may be periods of worsening symptoms, known as exacerbations.
+These can be triggered by infections or exposure to air pollution.
+Symptoms of COPD get worse over time and exacerbations can speed this up.

 Causes